 Half a lifetime ago, though, Ed Kranepool was thought by some to be the next Lou Gehrig: a powerful left-handed slugging first baseman signed with much fanfare to a team just a borough away from where he was born and raised.
 When he fell far short of those weighty expectations, he might have disappeared, like so many other bonus babies who had failed to meet their potential.

 But if Kranepool had one thing in common with the Iron Horse it was resilience.
 He refused to quit, and wouldn’t go away.
-Years later, he’d seen it all--from the Amazin’ly awful ’62 Mets to the Miracle of ’69, to the ’73 squad that would only “believe,” to the teams of the late ’70s that maybe didn’t so much believe.
+Years later, he’d seen it all—from the Amazin’ly awful ’62 Mets to the Miracle of ’69, to the ’73 squad that had to “believe,” to the teams of the late ’70s that maybe didn’t so much believe.
 When he retired in 1979 after 18 seasons with the organization, he held just about every franchise record, and still holds some to this day.
-For better or for worse, he was the one constant for almost the entire first two decades of Mets history, and the fans in Flushing showered the last original Met with respect.
+For better or for worse, he was the one constant for almost the entire first two decades of Mets history, and the fans in Flushing showered the last “original Met”1 with respect.

 On July 28, 1944, 31-year-old Sgt.
 Edward Kranepool was machine-gunned down in Saint-Lô, France, leaving behind a three-year-old daughter, Marilyn, and a wife, Ethel, six months pregnant.
 The son, Edward Emil III, was born on November 8 of that year, in the Castle Hill section of the Bronx.